Flying With a Service Dog – The Ultimate Guide

 • Tip #3:

-Try to avoid overfeeding your service dog before a flight as they could suffer from air sickness, leading to an unpleasant accident during the flight.
+Avoid overfeeding your service dog before a flight, as they could suffer from air sickness, leading to an unpleasant accident during the flight.

 • Tip #4: